RTGS-OpenSource/rtgs-idcrypt-service/docs/index.md

 ## Introduction

-This site contains the documentation for the RTGS ID Crypt Service Contracts.
+This site contains the documentation for the RTGS ID Crypt Service.

 ## Links